Rafabaring/SpringBoard/SB_OOP_assignment_1/README.md

 ### Here you will find:
+* **bank_assignment_run.py:**
+This is the main file, the one you should run.
+It controls all interaction the user have with the system

+* **bank_assignment_console.py:**
+It contains all functions, used by 'bank_assignment_run.py', to call the system's class

 * **bank_assignment.py:**
-This is the main file, the one you should run.
+This is the main file.
 Here it contains all classess from this exercise and the imports needed to run the program

 * **bank_custom_lib.py:**
 All the supporting functions that run outside classes can be found here.
 Special note is that the function simulating the database initialization lives here as bank_custom_lib